turingschool-examples/backend_mod_1_prework/day_3/questions.md

 end

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?<br>
-case statements, comparison of limits/capacity, will this input or procedures exceed what is available?
+We might use if-Statements for comparison of limits/capacity, will this input or procedure exceed what is available or for user input: if the number is too great or too small, then ask again.